tntkhang/preferences-helper/README.md

 # preferences-helper
-This is a library help you faster on config and use SharePreferences
+SharePreferences is very popular with any project and all most all project has SharePreferences for saving data.
+This library will help you faster in configuration and use SharePreferences in your project.
+Let's setup and enjoy!

-# Setting
+# Setup
 1. Add to build.gradle in app level
 ```compile 'com.github.tntkhang:preferences-helper:1.0.0'```